The Amber Plan

 Z88.3 has taken this initiative to help keep our children safe!

 If you suspect your child has been abducted, you must dial local law enforcement to start the process of issuing an AMBER alert.
 All Florida police agencies have been trained on the process of taking a report to be forwarded to the Missing Children Information Clearinghouse setup at the Florida Department of Law Enforcement (FDLE) headquarters in Tallahassee.

-To sign up for e-mail alerts, view a current alert, or, for more information and contacts see FDLE’s Missing Children Information Clearinghouse’s Website.
+To sign up for e-mail and text alerts, view a current alert, or, for more information and contacts see FDLE’s Amber and Missing Children Alert website.